 Veri is an app that leaves out the work for your bride’s guests and automatically collects and shares photos and videos on their behalf.
 This happens through their iPhone or Android cameras and eliminates the need to manually upload every image and video taken from the wedding day.
 The app captures and shares your bride’s bachelorette party, bridal shower, rehearsal dinner, wedding day, after party, honeymoon, and custom event.

 An app created by Facebook, Moments utilizes face recognition to build a collection of photo albums.
-These albums allow your bride to share photos from her album (whether that’s on Android or iOS) and allows her loved ones to share photos with her.
+These albums allow your bride to share photos from her album (whether that’s on Android or iOS) and allow her loved ones to share photos with her.
 The great part about this app is that even if the bride’s friends do not have Moments, they will be notified through Facebook messenger that there are photos of them available for view.

 For both Androids and iPhones, there is a photo app built-in that can make for a simple sharing option for your bride and her loved ones.
 Though this does work best if your bride shares from one Android to another, or from one iPhone to another, it is still a great option.
 With the images stored in her Photos app, your bride can simply follow the instructions for either type of phone and quickly share photos with her family and friends.